-I will add one bummer of a quote from Ben Clymer (from the Hodinkee Radio podcast with Eric Wind, Episode 75, starting at 1hr 11m):
+I will add one bummer of a quote from Ben Clymer (from the Hodinkee Radio podcast, Episode 75, starting at 1hr 11m):

 “To find an authentic vintage Cartier, I’m talking about pre-69, impossible.
 Like, absolutely impossible.
 And in many cases these things come with documentation from Cartier archives, which is bananas.
 And then you know obviously know people from Cartier that say, ‘that watch was never made.’

 And I’m like, ‘But I’ve got a documentation from Cartier, Paris.’

 ‘Yup, that’s why we stopped doing those.’

 …It’s not [just] Cartier.
 Patek, you know, the archives, there are guys we all know that used to pay people in the archives to produce [Extracts].
 But what’s 20 grand if you are talking about a million dollar watch?”